 - Request and submit an application.
 The administration committee will gather to consider how your child would enhance the classroom environment; at this point you may be invited to have a phone or in-office meeting to get to know your family better before a decision is made.
 Factors that the administrators will consider are your child’s temperament, his past school experience, developmental readiness, the family’s academic goals and willingness to work with your child’s teacher and to contribute to the community as well as the current dynamics of the classes.
 Please note that the $100 application fee is non-refundable and does not guarantee acceptance.
 Only parents serious about consideration at Renaissance should take this first step.
 Click to download application.

 - Child visit.
 This 20- to 60-minute appointment with a lead teacher allows us to see how comfortable your child would be in the Montessori environment and its various transitions.
 Your child will be invited to work with the teacher through several individual and/ or group activities.
 The teacher will provide feedback to administrators and parents regarding your child’s ability to separate, his comfort level during the visit, responsiveness to the teacher, students and environment.
 Depending on the visit, your child may be invited back to increase his comfort level before beginning school.

 - Acceptance.
 When your child is offered a space in one of our classrooms, you will be given an orientation packet and will be contacted to plan a phase-in process for your child.
 We encourage parents to allow time during the child’s first week of school to gradually ease him in to the new environment and schedule.
 We will create a custom phase-in period if necessary.
 For more information on our school policies and procedures, please see our Parent Handbooks.

 - Submit forms, fees.
-At this time you will be asked to submit the forms and supply fee at least one week prior to your child’s first day.
+At this time you will be asked to submit the forms and supply fee prior to your child’s first day.
 Should your child begin after the first of any month, the month’s tuition will be prorated and collected at this time.